-Johnson & Bell, Ltd. attorneys, Gregory Conforti and Genevieve LeFevour, received a favorable verdict for their client in a case that involved a construction site accident that resulted in the death of an independent contractor.
+Johnson & Bell Shareholder, Gregory D. Conforti, received a favorable verdict for his client in a case that involved a construction site accident that resulted in the death of an independent contractor.
 The plaintiff asked for $9.5 million to cover pain and suffering, past and future lost wages, and loss of society.
 The jury awarded $1.4 million, but found the plaintiff was 49% liable and reduced the verdict to $734,000.

 The case developed from an accident that occurred on April 27, 2001.
 The plaintiff's decedent was working as an independent contractor performing torch cutting work on the defendant's premises.
 The decedent was torch cutting a portion of a single deck rail car when a piece of steel fell on him causing his death by asphyxiation.
 The decedent was 51 years old at the time of his death and left a wife and four children.
 The plaintiff's expert, Eugene Holland, testified that the defendant did not provide a safe place for the decedent to work and that the defendant should have recognized the hazard involved in the torch cutting work being performed by the decedent and should have taken reasonable steps to guard against it.
 Further, Holland contended that the defendant was in control of the work the decedent was doing at the time of his death.